Common Questions About London Vision Clinic

 Fees among clinics vary considerably, but it is important to ensure that you are comparing apples to apples, as many offers that sound too good to be true often are.

 - At London Vision Clinic, initial screenings are complimentary, whereas many clinics will charge a fee to determine your suitability.

 - Here, you know which surgeon will be treating you from the outset, as opposed to finding out on the day of surgery.

 - We do not engage in “up-selling” like many high street clinics.
-Approximately 90% of our patients pay our standard, all inclusive fee of £4,900.
+Approximately 90% of our patients pay our standard fee.
 However, about 10% of the patients that visit us do have very high prescriptions.
 For these patients, we do charge an additional fee and we can discuss this with you in detail over the phone or at the time of your initial screening.